How can we help?

 If you require assistance in lodging a complaint, you can appoint a representative (such as a financial counsellor, legal representative, family member, friend or Member of Parliament) to lodge a complaint on your behalf.

-Once you have notified us that you have appointed an authorised representative to act on your behalf in relation to the complaint, we will not contact you directly unless:
+Once you have notified us that you have appointed a representative to act on your behalf in relation to the complaint, we will not contact you directly unless:

 you specifically request us to communicate with you directly;